lambdaclass/cairo-vm/docs/hints/keccak.md

-# Implementation of caro_keccak hints
+# Implementation of cairo_keccak hints

  A summary of the cairo_keccak functions, hints used and function depedencies